 This program aims to bring together experts on quantum turbulence from the fields of atomic physics, superfluid helium, nuclear physics, and astrophysics, to pave the road to a new understanding of quantum dynamics and its role in explaining pulsar glitches and heavy ion collisions.

 The second week (March 25-29) of the program will be a workshop Quantum Turbulence: Experimental Insights led by Martin Zwierlein (MIT) and Wei Guo (U Florida) in which experimentalists from cold atom and liquid helium communities will share their insights, to be confronted with theory.
-A workshop registration fee may apply.
+A workshop registration fee of $50 will apply.
 The registration fee includes participation in the workshop, lectures, and coffee breaks.

 With the exception of the workshop, we plan to follow the standard INT-program format of one or two daily talks with plenty of time for discussions and collaborations.

 The program will be organized by themes intended to guide discussions between participants from different fields of physics.
 The exact nature of discussions each week will be flexible, depending on the interests of the participants.

 What exactly is quantum turbulence (QT)?
 How can it be identified and characterized in both formal and practical ways?

 Quantitative Benchmarks for Theories of Quantum Turbulence (Weeks 1-2)